eldoriarpg/SchematicBrushReborn/readme.md

 `@rotation`

 ##### Weight
-The weight defines the chance that the brush is used if a schematic brush contains more than one brush.
+The weight defines the chance the brush is used, if a schematic brush contains more than one brush.
-If a brush doesn't has a weight the average of all weighted brushes will be used.
+If a brush doesn't have a weight the average of all weighted brushes will be used.

 `:weight`